-Franchising update: Commonwealth government responds to the review of the franchising code of conduct
+Franchising update: commonwealth government responds to the review of the franchising code of conduct - .PDF file.

 The Australian government has released its response to the review of the Franchising Code of Conduct (report) and has accepted in full or in principle the majority of recommendations made by the independent reviewer and industry expert, Mr Alan Wein, including changes to the disclosure provisions, a requirement to act in good faith and greater enforcement powers to the Commonwealth regulator, the Australian Competition and Consumer Commission (ACCC).
 The government’s response can be accessed in full here.